paveljurca/notes/sber/a.md

 > Life is a great big canvas, and you should throw all the paint on it you can.
 > *Danny Kaye*

+.

+> The difference between a dream and reality is just doing it.
+> *Boey Chimming, TED Ads*

 * __other__
 * [MathPages Quotations](http://www.mathpages.com/home/quotes.htm)